ArjanOnGithup/Experimental-Skills/README.md

 ---
 ```
-This project is work in progress. it can not be used for data analysis yet.
+This project is work in progress.
+It can not be used for data analysis yet.
 Breathing and blood pressure data are totally untested/not yet implemented
 ```
 ---
 # spectHR - Cardiovascular Spectral Analysis Toolkit